bryanmunene/phase_2_group_8_project/README.md

 METHODOLOGY:

-Data cleaning involves the process of eliminating duplicate entries, handling missing or null values, and converting categorical variables into numeric format for precise plotting and analysis.
+Data Cleaning: Addressing duplicate entries, handling missing or null values, and encoding categorical variables.

-Data visualization techniques employed include rendering the correlation matrix as a heatmap, creating Tableau dashboards, generating scatter plots, and constructing linear regression models.
+Data Visualization: Utilizing visual aids such as heatmaps, histograms, scatter plots, and linear regression models, potentially through tools like Tableau.

-Simple regression is utilized to predict the price variable using a single independent variable, such as sqft_living, bathrooms, or bedrooms.
-On the other hand, multiple regression is employed to predict the price using two or more independent variables, such as sqft_living, bathrooms, and bedrooms.
+Simple Regression: Forecasting the price variable by employing a single independent variable like square footage of living space, number of bathrooms, or bedrooms.

+Multiple Regression: Employing multiple independent variables, such as square footage of living space, number of bathrooms, and bedrooms, to predict the price variable.

 RESULTS: